Home > Become a Notary > How to Become a Nevada Notary

 7. The type of certificate used to evidence the notarial act.

-9. Specify whether the electronic notarial act was performed using audio-video communication.
+9. Whether the electronic notarial act was performed using audio-video communication.

 Where can I perform notarial acts in Nevada?

-Nevada notaries have statewide jurisdiction and must be physically within the geographic borders of the state of Nevada.
+A Nevada notary has statewide jurisdiction and may perform notarial acts while physically present in any county in Nevada.
 Likewise, Nevada notaries public may not perform notarial acts outside of Nevada.

 What notarial acts can a Nevada notary public perform?